Pear Crumble Pie

-The building blocks of a great pie crust take a few ingredients that you always have on hand — flour, butter, salt, possibly sugar, and ice water.
-That’s it.
+This pear pie starts with a great pie crust, and the good news is that it only takes a few pantry stapes, including flour, butter, salt, possibly sugar, and ice water.
 Just make sure you’ve got quality flour and butter, because it will make a difference in your pie crust.

 That’s where Bob’s Red Mill comes in.
 If you’re familiar with Bob’s Red Mill products, you already know they’re top quality, and the Organic Unbleached All-Purpose White Flour is no different.
 Why is it so special?